kalsandbrook/CS39440-Major-Project/docs/Final_Report/kas143_ProjectReport_2024.typ

   The helper is designed to be easily extendable, with the ability to add new APIs with minimal changes to the code.
 The API can then be selected by passing an argument to the Helper, such as `--api steam`.
 The main program would be in charge of selecting the API to use, and passing this information to the Helper.

+  The API Helper also takes an `--index` argument, which allows for the selection of a specific game from the list of games returned by the API, alongside a `--number` argument, which allows for the selection of the number of games to return.
+This is useful for the main application, as it allows for the presentation of multiple games to the user, rather than just the top result.

   // Mention how only one API is available in implementation section.

   === API in the Main Application